artur-trotskyi/laravel-sanctum/README.md

 ### 3. Create the Database

-Create the `laravel_sanctum` database in MongoDB on host machine for the project.
+Create the `laravel_sanctum` database in MySQL on host machine for the project.
-For example, in MongoDB Compass, use the credentials from the Docker Compose .env file:
-- MONGO_INITDB_ROOT_USERNAME=tiger
-- MONGO_INITDB_ROOT_PASSWORD=secret
-- HOST_MACHINE_MONGO_PORT=27017

 ### 4. Access the Web Container